Social issues and marketing: why brands want to cause controversy

 The sentiment of the mentions is distributed approximately equally between positive and negative: some people appreciated the message and some thought that it was generalizing and tarnishing men.

-As you can see from the topic cloud, the ad managed to spark a lot of conversation about presented issues.
+As you can see from the topic cloud (another marketing report in Awario), the ad managed to spark a lot of conversation about presented issues.

 The secret behind social justice marketing